 - Of those reporting extremely severe levels of anxiety symptoms, 66 per cent drink alcohol, 54 per cent gamble, 47 per cent take recreational drugs and 45 per cent smoke cigarettes to manage stress.

-Good independent financial advice leads to;
+We also know that good independent financial advice leads to:

 - 13% greater levels of happiness